 You don’t want to be using your personal phone number for these conversations, just like you wouldn’t use your personal email address to communicate on behalf of your company.

 Sign up for Skipio and keep all your contacts, conversations, and appointments in one place.
-With a wide range of plans, you can easily use texting as a recruiter or hiring manager no matter the size of the company you work for.
+Try it for free and then upgrade to the plan that works for you.
+Our range of plans make it so that you can easily use texting as a recruiter or hiring manager no matter the size of your company.